anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

       </Routes>
     )

-Notice how all routes are defined in a `ANITA_URLS` constant.
+Notice how all routes are defined in the `ANITA_URLS` constant.
 This is because we want to keep the code as clean as possible, and we want to keep the routes as simple as possible.

     export const ANITA_URLS = {
     // PROJECTS